BioPsyk/cleansumstats/README.md

 ```

-- The results from iii. can be found in ./tmp/out_example
+- The results from iv. can be found in ./tmp/out_example
-- The results from iv. can be found in ./output
+- The results from v. can be found in ./output

 ## Add full size reference data
 In the cleaning all positions are compared to a reference to confirm or add missing annotation.